-- 5.1 The Panel noted that during the course of their review they did not find any examples of inappropriate use of consultants by Derby City Council. - 5.2 They noted that it is much better and more efficient for a council like Derby City Council to utilise consultants for specific specialised works that cannot be completed by current employees. - 5.3 It is concerning that as there are multiple ways to procure a consultant, it is impossible for the Council to state with any degree of certainty the true cost of consultants.
-Therefore the £3.36 million stated above, is misleading and gives the impression that the Council spent less on consultants than is the case.
+- 5.1 The Panel were pleased to find that during the course of their review they did not find any examples of any inappropriate use of consultants by Derby City Council. - 5.2 They were assured of the view that it is much better and more efficient for a council like Derby City Council to utilise consultants rather than to employ extra staff for specific specialised works that cannot be completed by current employees. - 5.3 However, there is concern that because there are multiple ways to procure a consultant means that it is impossible for the Council to state with any degree of certainty the true cost of the use of consultants in any financial year.
+Therefore the figure stated was misleading and gave the impression that the Council spent less on consultants than was actually likely the case.